Batesburg-Leesville, South Carolina: Top employers

 The top employer in Batesburg-Leesville is Lexington County School District Three with four different schools and a district office.
 The next is Ansaldo STS, which has a 184000 sqft manufacturing facility.

 Poultry industry

 The town's economic dependence on poultry harvesting is apparent due to the presence of two large processing plants: Amick Farms and Columbia Farms.
 These assist in making Lexington County the top poultry producer in the state.

 Poultry festival

 The South Carolina Poultry Festival (formerly the Ridge Poultry Festival) has been held on the second Saturday in May since 1987.
 The festival features live music, food vendors, craft vendors, a carnival, a parade, and to conclude the event a cake auction and fireworks show.

 Education

 Public schools

-The public school system in Batesburg-Leesville is administered by Lexington County School District Three, which consists of:
+The public school system in all parts of Batesburg-Leesville census-designated place is administered by Lexington County School District Three, which consists of: